Relevance of gender in the policy area

 Council of Europe

-The Council of Europe from its inception has considered equality between women and men, in all spheres of public and private life, as a fundamental principle of human rights and democracy.
+From its inception, the Council of Europe has considered equality between women and men, in all spheres of public and private life, as a fundamental principle of human rights and democracy.

-In ratifying the United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW, 1979), states have made commitments to ensure equal rights for women and men in the field of education (Article 10), and to assure the same conditions for career and vocational guidance and access to studies and for the achievement of diplomas in educational establishments of all categories.
-This equality shall be ensured in pre-school, general, technical, professional and higher technical education, as well as in all types of vocational training.
+In ratifying the United Nations Convention on the Elimination of All Forms of Discrimination against Women (1979), states made commitments to ensure equal rights for women and men in the field of education (Article 10) and to assure the same conditions for career and vocational guidance and access to studies and for the achievement of diplomas in educational establishments of all categories.
+This equality shall be ensured in pre-school, general, technical, professional and higher-technical education, as well as in all types of vocational training.

-Furthermore, the Beijing Declaration and Platform for Action (BPfA) adopted at the United Nations Fourth World Conference on Women urged governments to take action to combat the continuous discrimination against women, which still persisted across countries as they prepared to enter the 21st century.
-Strategic objective B.3.
+Furthermore, the Beijing Platform for Action, adopted at the United Nations Fourth World Conference on Women (58), urged governments to take action to combat the continuous discrimination against women, which still persisted across countries as they prepared to enter the 21st century.
+The strategic objective B.3.
 ‘Improve women’s access to vocational training, science and technology and continuing education’ outlines a number of actions to be undertaken by governments.
-These include diversifying vocational and technical training and improving the access of women and girls to, and their retention in, education and vocational training in such fields as science, mathematics, engineering, environmental sciences, technology, information technology and high technology; developing curricula and teaching materials; and formulating positive measures to ensure women’s better access to and participation in technical and scientific areas, especially areas where they are not represented or are under-represented.
+These include diversifying vocational and technical training and improving women and girls’ access to, and their retention in, education and vocational training in such fields as science, mathematics, engineering, environmental sciences, information technology and high technology, developing curricula and teaching materials and formulating positive measures to ensure women’s better access to and participation in technical and scientific areas, especially areas where they are not represented or under-represented.

 - eliminating barriers to women’s participation in science and technology employment.